nikkipunjabi/SitecoreChildItemCount/README.md

 ### Extension Method

-I've also created an below extension method, so you can use and modify as per requirement.
+I've written below extension method, so you can use and modify as per requirement.
+Also you can update the logic to fetch the data based on fast query if needed.

 ```
 public static class ItemExtension